 Proposed reforms announced by the Government of Qatar fall far short of the fundamental changes needed to address systemic abuses against migrant workers in the construction, domestic and other sectors, Amnesty International said today.

 The proposed measures stand in stark contrast to the findings of the international law firm DLA Piper, whose report, commissioned at the government’s request, confirms many of Amnesty International’s findings regarding the systemic nature of the abuse of migrant workers.

-"Based on today’s announcement the proposals appear to be a missed opportunity.
-The government claims it is abolishing the sponsorship system, but this sounds like a change of name rather than substantive reform,” said James Lynch, Amnesty International’s researcher on migrants’ rights in the Gulf.
+“Based on today’s announcement the proposals appear to be a missed opportunity.
+The government claims it is abolishing the sponsorship system, but this sounds like a change of name rather than substantive reform,” said Amnesty International press office, Amnesty International’s researcher on migrants’ rights in the Gulf.

 “In particular, it remains unclear how proposed reforms to the exit permit will work in practice, and whether under the new proposal employers will retain the ability to object to workers leaving the country.”

 Any system that gives employers the right to object to someone leaving Qatar is inherently open to abuse.
 General restrictions on migrants’ ability to leave Qatar constitute a breach of the right to freedom of movement.

 The government has also announced new measures including additional penalties for breaching the Labour Law and confiscating passports, and increased recruitment of labour inspectors.

 “While some of the measures announced today are positive and if implemented would improve conditions for workers, they do not go nearly far enough,” said Amnesty International press office.